-The kedusha of men is not so inward, but rather more external and outward facing.
-This is why men don't have so many restrictions on their clothing, because their kedusha is more external.
+The kedusha of men, on the other hand, is more external and outward facing.
+This is why men don't have as many restrictions on their clothing.
 This is an important point in order to understand the normative society of Torah.
 In Torah society, the woman is generally a private person, whereas the man is generally a more public person.
 For example, we only consider men for public positions such as king.
 According to the culture of Torah and the social norms and practices of Torah society, men function in the public arena.
 Women are supposed to be more private.
-The private domain of the home is the woman's arena, more than the man's.
+The private domain of the home is the woman's arena more than the man's.
 Jewish women are the foundation of the Jewish home, the akeres habayis.
 Within the home, women rule the family.
-This is an expression of the holiness of a woman on the one hand, and the holiness of a man on the other hand.
+This is an expression of the holiness of both women and men.
 Women have internal kedusha, and men have external kedusha.

-D. Right-Handed Kedusha, Left-Handed Kedusha - A Paradox?
+Right-Handed Kedusha, Left-Handed Kedusha-a Paradox?

-In Kaballa and Chassidus men are called tzad yemin, the right side, and women are referred to as tzad smol, the left side.
-The right hand is generally stronger.
-People generally use their right hand more than their left hand.
-The left hand though, is important.
-Its function however, is just not as prominent and visible.
-It is nonetheless very important.
-We put tfillin on our left hand.
-In fact, the halacha teaches that the tfillin on the left hand are supposed to be covered.
+In Kabbala and Chassidus, men are called tzad yemin, the right side, and women are referred to as tzad smol, the left side.
+The right hand is generally stronger and used more than the left.
+The left hand is still important, though its function is not as prominent and visible.
+We put tefillin on our left hand.
+In fact, the halacha is that the tefillin on the left hand are supposed to be covered.
 The private kedusha of a person is on the left side.

 The right side is called chesed and the left side is called din.
-Chesed is hispashtus, spreading out, reaching out and connecting with others.
+Chesed is hispashtus, spreading out, reaching out, and connecting with others.
 Strength, din, is about respect and privacy.
+The revealed kedusha is on the right.
 The hidden kedusha is on the left.
-The revealed kedusha is on the right.

 However, we now have a problem to resolve.
-According to Shem Mishmuel, the kedusha of a kohen is more hidden, which is related to din.
+According to the Shem Mishmuel, the kedusha of a kohen is more hidden, which is related to din.
 The kedusha of a levi is more revealed, which is chesed.
-However, paradoxically, according to chassidus and kaballa, the kohen represents chesed and the levi represents din.
+But according to Chassidus and Kabbala, the kohen represents chesed and the levi represents din.
 This is illustrated by the sin of the golden calf.
-Aharon the kohen went along with the enterprise in some way and did not openly fight against the idolaters because of his midas hachesed.
-Whereas Moshe and the leviim openly fought the idol worshipers with midas hadin.
-So which way should we view kohanim and leviim, as people of chesed or of din?
+In some ways, Aharon the Kohen went along with the enterprise and did not openly fight against the idolaters because of his midas hachesed.
+Moshe and the levi'im, on the other hand, openly fought the idol worshippers with middas hadin.
+So which way should we view kohanim and levi'im, as people of chesed or of din?

-Perhaps we can resolve this problem with an idea taught by my rebbe, Harav Yosef Dov Halevi Soloveichik zt"l.
-He distinguished between the kedusha of the kohen inside the Beis Hamikdash and his kedusha outside the Beis Hamikdash.
-Inside the Beis Hamikdash a kohen must wear the priestly garments to perform the holy service.
-However, outside of the Beis Hamikdash, a kohen acts as a kohen without any special garments.
-Thus, we see that a kohen has general kedushas kehuna without the priestly uniform, while in the Beis Hamikdash he has a specialized sanctity which is endowed upon him by his kohen uniform.
+Perhaps we can resolve this problem with an idea taught by my Rebbe, Harav Yosef Dov Halevi Soloveitchik zt"l.
+He distinguished between the kedusha of the kohen inside the Beis Hamikdash and outside of it.
+Inside the Beis Hamikdash, a kohen must wear the priestly garments in order to perform the holy service.
+Outside of the Beis Hamikdash, however, a kohen acts as a kohen without any special garments.
+Thus, we see that a kohen has general kedushas kehuna without the priestly uniform, while in the Beis Hamikdash he has a specialized sanctity with which he is endowed via his uniform.